You are here:

 Recognize employees who have contributed to workplace safety.
 Safety Break is the perfect time to present awards during a lunchtime event.
 We created a sample certificate you can download, personalize, and print.

-Sample Award fill-in PDF or Microsoft .doc or .docx
+Sample Award fill-in PDF or Microsoft .docx

 Many serious accidents happen during an employee's first year on the job.
 New employees should know that your organization is committed to safety from day one – their first day at work.
 Use Safety Break to reinforce your organization’s commitment to workplace safety.